-Ancon KSN Anchors are designed for use with 12mm, 16mm and 20mm diameter grade B500B or B500C reinforcing bar, threaded with a Bartec metric thread, supplied by Ancon.
+Ancon KSN Anchors are designed for use with 12mm, 16mm and 20mm diameter grade B500B or B500C reinforcing bar, threaded with a Bartec Plus metric thread, supplied by Leviat.
 No on-site bar straightening is required.

 Enhanced Performance, Backed by Independent Test Data